 Periodontal Care in Saint Paul, MN

 Many people don’t even realize they have gum disease.
-Even those patients who know they have the disease are often not receiving treatment for it.
+And even those patients who know they have the disease are often not receiving treatment for it.
 Seeking treatment for gum disease is important.
-Recent studies have demonstrated that the health of your gums can have an impact on your overall health.
-Gum disease is associated with an increased risk for systemic diseases such as diabetes, cancer, and heart disease.
+Recent studies have demonstrated that the health of your gums can have an impact on your overall wellness.
+Besides tooth loss, gum disease is associated with an increased risk for systemic diseases such as diabetes, cancer, and heart disease.

 Healthy gums do not just mean an attractive smile.
 Your gums also work to protect your teeth from bacteria, keeping disease and decay at bay.
 Gums are susceptible to infection, however, which is why gum disease is a common occurrence.

-Gum disease is sometimes asymptomatic.
-Some people suffer from the following symptoms:
+Gum disease is sometimes asymptomatic, but some people suffer from the following symptoms:

 - Gums that bleed when you brush your teeth

 - Bad breath that won’t go away, regardless of your brushing habits

 - Gums that are frequently swollen, tender, and red

 - Teeth that are loose and separating from gum tissue